tetloose/tetloose-wp/Docs/Setup/setup.md

 - [Tetloose-ACF](https://github.com/tetloose/tetloose-ACF) Advanced custom fields Pro - scraper

-This is scraper to pull in the latest version of ACF, to use this:
+This is scraper that pulls in the latest version of ACF:

 1. Duplicate **Tetloose-ACF** on your own repo
 2. Inside **Tetloose-WP** Update line **39** `composer.json` -> `"url": "git@github.com:{repo-name}.git"`